 You can also encourage your Cocker to chew on rawhide chews, chew toys, raw vegetables, or raw bones (not chicken) to help keep his teeth and gums healthy.

-Additionally, you can buy dental chew toys which are specially developed to help clean your dog's teeth as he chews.
+You can also buy dental chew toys which are specially developed to help clean your dog's teeth as he chews.

-If your dog has bad breath, you can even buy 'pet breath mints' which can sometimes help with the problem.
+If your dog has bad breath, you can even buy 'pet breath mints' which can sometimes help with the problem - haven't tried them myself, so I can't really say one way or another.

-Whether or not your dog has bad breath, I strongly recommend that you establish a good dental health routine for him.
+However, regardless of whether or not your dog has bad breath, I strongly recommend that you set up a good dental health routine for him.

 An ideal time to begin is when he's very young, but you'll probably need to get him used to having his teeth brushed first - this is a gradual process, so don't try to rush it.